elishamutang/to-do-app/actionList.md

         - Notes (done)
         - Checklist (done)
         - Remind Me (done)
-        - Priority
+        - Priority (TBC)
         - List (e.g Personal, Work) (currently working on this)

-- ~~Finish moveMyTask function in addMyTask.js first~~
 - **Finish editList and setPriority methods**
-    - Figure out how to update styling for current list that selected To-Do object is currently sitting in.
+    - ~~Figure out how to update styling for current list that selected To-Do object is currently sitting in.~~ (Done)
     - ~~Figure out how to make linksContainer scrollable within its div, let additional items increase the height.~~ (Done)
+    - Update sidebar based on number of To-Do objects belonging to a certain list/tag.

 - **Updating ID numbering if a To-Do task gets deleted/finished, same for checklist items.**